zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ![](./images/save-df.png " ")

 ## **STEP 3:** Create a Data Flow - 2
-To further explore the capabilities of Data Flows in OCI Data Integration, you will now create a new Data Flow with different transformation rules.
+To further explore the capabilities of Data Flows in OCI Data Integration, you will now create **a new Data Flow** with different transformation rules.

-This Data Flow will load data from multiple source files using File Patterns functionality in OCI Data Integration.
-After, you will do transformations on the data and later load the data in multiple target tables, based on the region.
-We will take advantage of the Split operator in OCI Data Integration.
+This Data Flow will load data from **multiple source files** using File Patterns functionality in OCI Data Integration.
+After, you will do transformations on the data and later load the data in **multiple target tables**, based on the region.
+We will take advantage of the **Split operator** in OCI Data Integration.

 1. From the Project Details page for DI_Workshop project, click on **Data Flows** from the submenu.
 ![](./images/click-data-flows.png " ")